abinit/abinit/doc/developers/new_testsuite.md

 ```

 However the `tol_abs` constraint defined in `Etot` is _inherited_ by `Total
-energy (eV)` which mean we will not only check `tol_rel` with a tolerance of
+energy (eV)` which mean we will not only check `tol_rel` with a relative tolerance of
-1.0e-10 but also `tol_abs` with a tolerance of 1.0e-7.
+1.0e-10 but also `tol_abs` with an absolute tolerance of 1.0e-7.
 Most of the time it is
-what we need even though here it's not.
+what we need, even though here, it is not.
 So we will just use a different
 tolerance for `tol_abs` in `Total energy (eV)`.

 ```yaml